We have identified eight barriers that prevent girls from gaining quality education and skills for life.

 Break these eight barriers and challenge gender discrimination so girls can transform their lives, and the world.

-Over ten million girls under 18 years old are pressured into marriage each year.
+Over fourteen million girls under 18 years old are pressured into marriage each year.
 While underage marriage prevents girls from finishing school, it also exposes them to early pregnancy and further health risks.

 Physical, sexual or psychological violence are very real threats to girls in developing countries.
 Even in school, girls can face harassment, rape and discrimination from teachers and peers, thereby reducing their chances to succeed.